Communicate with your employer FAQs

 In employed At-Will states, companies may be able to fire you for any reason or no reason at all.
 So, you'll want to be careful about taking a second job if you want to keep your primary employment.
 If you are looking to increase your income, talk to your employer about taking a second job.
 In some cases, they may even choose to give you a raise to negate the need for a second job.
 If your second job is not in the same industry, you may not experience resistance from your employer.
 If your employer doesn't allow employees to take second jobs (and your job is an at-will job), you may want to look for a higher paying job or one that will allow you to moonlight.

 Many employers look at applicant's and current employee's social media accounts.
 Some may even ask for your profile links when you apply for a position.
 Employers are often looking to see if you'd be a good fit for the company.
 Some may even want to leverage your social media to help them with their marketing goals.
-If your accounts are kept private, they may not be able to access your accounts, if they ask to see your accounts keep in mind that in many states they cannot ask for your username and passwords.
-They are also not allowed to violate federal discrimination laws based you social media profiles.
-For example, if they see what religion you are or your family status.
-They cannot discriminate based on those details about your life; however, it would be difficult to prove at the application phase.
+If your accounts are kept private, they may not be able to access your accounts.
+If they ask to see your accounts, keep in mind that, in many states, they cannot ask for your username and passwords.
+They are also not allowed to violate federal discrimination laws based on your social media profiles.
+For example, if they see what religion you are or your family status, they cannot discriminate based on those details about your life; however, it would be difficult to prove at the application phase.

 If you choose to give your two-week notice, many employment professionals recommend that you be prepared to leave your job if required.
 Make sure you do not need those two weeks of income.
 Erase anything personal from company-owned devices such as computers and mobile phones.
 If you have a union-protected job or are a protected class and are terminated, consult with an employment attorney.